The Growth of Dust in Galaxies in the First Billion Years with Applications to Blue Monsters: The Growth of Dust in High Mass Halos in the Early Universe

 \section{The Growth of Dust in High Mass Halos in the Early Universe}

 We now turn to the first major question that this paper aims to address: how does dust grow rapidly in the early Universe?
+A key point of this paper will be to demonstrate the importance of dust growth in the ISM for achieving relatively large dust-to-stellar ratios (i.e. $\sim 10^{-2}$).
+At the same time, dust yields for SNe and AGB (i.e., ``production-only'' mechanisms for dust content in galaxies) are fairly uncertain \citep[see ][for a recent review]{schneider24a}.
+To anchor our results going forward, we have computed the maximum expected dust to stellar mass ratio from stellar production only, finding $M_{\rm dust}/M_* \approx 3 \times 10^{-3}$, with details of the calculation presented in the Appendix.
+We note that this is an upper limit for the expected dust-to-stellar mass ratio expected from production, and does not take into account potential destruction near sites of star formation.

-We begin our investigation with Figure~\ref{figure:dust_grow}, where in the top panel we show the growth of the dust mass of all of our model galaxies as a function of redshift, and in the bottom panel, we show the same trends (cast somewhat differently), plotting the dust mass to stellar mass ratio, with individual points color-coded by redshift.
+Building from this estimate, in Figure~\ref{figure:dust_grow}, we plot the redshift evolution of the dust mass of all of our model galaxies (top panel), and the location of the model galaxies on the dust mass-stellar mass plane (bottom-panel).
+Individual points are color-coded by redshift.
 The value in the latter plot is that it can more easily be directly compared to observational constraints.

 For each plot, we show our fiducial runs with filled symbols.
 We additionally show the results of a numerical experiment that we have run in which we have turned off the physics of dust growth, and denote these galaxies via open symbols.
 We first examine our fiducial model, which includes the physics of dust growth.
 Figure~\ref{figure:dust_grow} demonstrates $3-4$ orders of magnitude increase in dust mass between $z=14\rightarrow7$ in our fiducial model galaxies.
 While there can be minor fluctuations from monotonic growth (owing to feedback events disrupting relatively low-mass halos in the early Universe), there is generally a rapid increase of dust masses in the ISM of massive galaxies in the early Universe.
 The simulated galaxies display both dust masses comparable to ALMA detections at $z\sim6-7$, as well as dust to stellar mass ratios of $\sim 10^{-3}-10^{-2}$.